waldronmatt/groundwork/packages/lit-override/README.md

 # Lit Override

 Utility functions for overriding styles and markup in your Lit components.
+See the [API docs](custom-elements.md) for more info.

 ## Features